 Group Internal Audit, the external auditors, and the Governance, Risk, and Compliance function support the Board of Directors in exercising its supervisory and control functions.
 The Group Internal Audit function reports directly to the Chairperson of the Board of Directors and the Audit Committee and comprises auditors who travel on a pan-Asian and European basis, completing audit assignments allocated by the Audit Committee.
 Group Internal Audit presents update reports in each meeting of the Audit Committee.
-The
+The compliance function reports to the General Counsel and comprises compliance professionals who develop compliance policies, monitor reports regarding compliance matters, and conduct investigations into compliance matters.

-Organizational Chart of the Executive Committee as per 31.12.2023
+Organizational Chart of the Executive Committee as per 31.12.2024